Member Login

 Read more...

-Thanks to our wonderful customers last year we were able to pack and deliver 1,508 boxes containing a staggering 17, 593 items.
+Thanks to those wonderful customers in 2025, we were able to pack and deliver 783 boxes containing a staggering 14,570 items.
 Whilst supporting our local Geelong suppliers in tough times, we are proud to be able to use the funds raised to support our local and international Kardinia Rotary projects.
 Thanks indeed to our customers and suppliers not to mention the many hardworking club members.
+Keep an eye on our Gourmet Goodies page for updates for 2026.

 The Value of Rotary, Jennifer Scott